tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 Essentially, prefix notation requires that you *always* use brackets to make the order of operations clear.
-This makes [Racket]'s job of evaluating expressions easier, but the programmer must always be explicit about evaluation order.
+This makes [Racket]'s job of evaluating expressions easier, but comes at the cost of requiring the programmer to be explicit about evaluation order.

 It can take some getting used to prefix notation, so here are a few more examples.
 To calculate $1^2+2^2+3^2$, you can do this: